 Safety & Handling

 All Formlabs resins are designed to be similar or safer to handle as other household chemicals or adhesives, with little to no vapor and no acute toxicity on skin contact or ingestion.
 The safety data sheets (SDS) are up to date for every resin product and follow the latest government guidelines.
 Always consult the SDS as the primary source of information to understand safety and handling of Formlabs materials.

 Use chemical-resistant gloves - such as nitrile or neoprene; do not use latex - when handling liquid resin, including when removing printed parts from the printer.
 Exposure to resin in the liquid form can cause mild skin irritation for some people.
 If you get any on your skin, make sure to wash thoroughly with soap and water before moving on to other activities.
 Do not use solvents to wash hands, face, or any body parts.
 Wear gloves and use alcohol, followed by soap and water, to clean tools after handling resin.
 See the safety data sheets (SDS) for more detailed chemical information.

 First Aid: in an emergency, always refer to the safety data sheet and/or seek help from a medical professional.
-Contact +1 617 702 8483 for assistance interpreting the SDS.
+Contact ChemTel at +1-813-248-0585 with contract number MIS4707563 for global 24-hour assistance interpreting the SDS.

 WARNINGUnless specifically indicated, Formlabs resin is not approved for use with food, drink, or medical application on the human body.
 Do not attempt to use printed parts for purposes other than the described application.
 Never ingest resin.
 Do not eat, drink, or smoke in the printing work area.